 HR Tobias checked up on me from time to time, as I was coming up on the three-month mark, but everything seemed cool.
 I felt like I was one of the guys now.
 Running errands, keeping the team happy, while the sales numbers continued to rise with Stan leading the way.
 On the morning of the three-month mark, Stan called me into his cubicle and congratulated me on the three-month anniversary.
 He motioned me over, just a little closer to his desk, and began to softly whisper so that I had to lean in to hear the stream of words flowing from his mouth.
 As I comprehended the meaning behind his words, my eyes widened in horror, and I left that day and never went back.

 I drove.
 No. Sped home after that conversation and immediately planted myself at the compact table in the bacon-scented kitchen and opened my laptop.
 As Stan had instructed, I read then deleted the email he had sent.

 The next morning, I started making the phone calls.
 I called nonstop from 8 am until 5 pm Monday through Friday.
-My mind wandered briefly to the previous six interns: the “other guys” that I had just a few months earlier, smugly called subpar and weak and I whispered a quick Hail Mary, praying for mercy on our souls.
+My mind wandered briefly to the previous six interns: the “other guys” that I had just a few months earlier, smugly called subpar and weak and I whispered The Lord’s Prayer, praying for mercy on our souls.

 The lives of seven mothers, all kept deep in a cavernous basement below Stan's suburban home, depended on it.
 I looked at my calendar and knew that soon, there would be an eighth caller helping us keep Stanley's sales at number one.